Edit22d/JAVASCRIPTSTEST/README.md

 # 3.
-(==)double equal signs are used to check if two values are equal and also are called loose equality operator (===)triple equal signs are used to check if two values are equal and also are called strict equality operator
+(==)double equal signs are used to check if two values are equal and also are called loose equality operator (===)triple equal signs are used to check datatypes are same and values are equal and also are called strict equality operator

 # 4.
 An event in javascript is an action or occurrence that can happen in browser when a user often to interact with the webpage.